kartikayasijaa/talk-trove/README.md

 ## What I learned through this Project?

 - Web Sockets and Socket.IO: Throughout this project, I learned about Web Sockets and their implementation using Socket.io.
-Including broadcasting messages to multiple clients, handling different events, implementing acknowledgments and handling disconnect and error events.
+Including broadcasting messages to multiple clients, handling different events, implementing acknowledgments, and handling disconnect and error events.
-- Context API: As part of this project, I also learned about the Context API.
+- Context API: I also learned about the Context API as part of this project.
 I gained an understanding of how to use it in React to manage global state and share data between components without the need for prop drilling
-- UI with Chakra UI: I learned to built a user friendly UI design using Chakra UI.
+- UI with Chakra UI: I learned to build a user-friendly UI design using Chakra UI.

-## Read Contributing.md to follow open source guidelines
+## Read Contributing.md to follow open-source guidelines

 ## Project initialization locally:-